iosSquad29/FOODIENT/README.md

 **Required must-have Stories**

-* User doesn`t need to login to use the app
+* User hits a button on introductory page to scan food product
+* User can scan the barcode label on the product on the camera scanner page
-* User scan the label and a new window will bring information about the contents of the food label
+* Info page where all the information about the contents of the product would be displayed in a table view
-* An introductory page, a page with the camera and a third one with the information
-* Settings (scan/camera, information)

 ### 2. Screen Archetypes
-* main page with a button to scan the label
+* Main page with a button to scan the label
-* Page with the camera to read the label
+* Page with the scan camera to read the label
 * Third page with the information about the label and possible break down of chemicals, too much sugar.